Published: 29 April 2020

 A digital intervention with a clear visual result

 The use of a computerised test of attention and activity, called the Qb test, was proposed as a way of adding objectivity into diagnostic assessment.
-Dr Hall and her colleague Professor Chris Hollis set up a clinical trial to measure the impact, speed and accuracy of diagnostic decision-making in children with suspected ADHD.
+Professor Chris Hollis and his colleague Dr Charlotte Hall set up a clinical trial to measure the impact, speed and accuracy of diagnostic decision-making in children with suspected ADHD.
 The trial was funded by The NIHR Collaboration for Leadership in Applied Health Research and Care East Midlands (NIHR CLAHRC East Midlands) and was supported by NIHR MindTech MedTech Co-operative, a national centre focused on the development, adoption and evaluation of new technologies for mental healthcare and dementia.

 Participants between 6-17 years old were assessed as usual as well as taking a 20 minute test in which they respond to target stimuli while ignoring other stimuli.
 The test measures attention, impulsivity and activity via a ball on the participant’s forehead and although the first few minutes are easy, it becomes harder as it goes on.